top of page

 “Due to all the

-incidents involving “ Little Bastard, Barris
+incidents involving “ Little Bastard, Barris decided

-the cursed heap to a highway safety
+Highway Patrol to lend the cursed heap to a

-exhibit.
-The first exhibit was unsuccessful
+highway safety exhibit.
+The first exhibit was

-fire and burned to the ground.
+caught fire and burned to the ground.

-"Mysteriously the car suffered virtually no
+"Mysteriously the car suffered virtually no damage

-damage from the fire.
-The next exhibition
+from the fire.
+The next exhibition at a local high

-the car fell off its display and broke a
+school ended abruptly when the car fell off its

-Mishap after mishap continued until 1960, when the twisted debris was on loan to a safety exhibit in Miami.
+continued until 1960, when the twisted debris was on loan to a safety exhibit in Miami.
 Following the exhibit, the wreckage and the truck that was hauling it mysteriously vanished on the way back to Los Angeles.

 Neither have been seen since.